A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: Single-Agent Layer Attacks (L1--L4)

 Formal plan verification, which checks that agent-generated plans satisfy specified safety properties before execution, provides strong guarantees but is computationally expensive for unrestricted natural-language plans.
 Behavioral invariant monitoring~\cite{agentAccountability2025} checks that agent actions across sessions conform to pre-specified constraints.
 Against sleeper agents, Hubinger \etal~\cite{sleepingAgents2024} note that no currently proposed defense reliably eliminates trigger-conditioned deceptive behavior; it remains an open problem.

+\textbf{Take-away 5.1:} In agentic deployments, jailbreak harm is bounded by tool authorization, not output toxicity: a model unlocked at L1 inherits the full L4 capability surface for the session; reasoning about jailbreak risk in isolation from the L4 principal hierarchy systematically understates the damage.

-\section{L3: Memory Layer Attacks}
+\subsection{L3: Memory Layer Attacks}

 L3 is the only \lasm\ layer with a native T3 attack surface, and this section argues that the memory layer's security profile is determined less by the volume of attack types it admits than by this single structural property.
-Persistent memory separates agents from stateless LLMs; an agent that cannot remember across sessions is safer but less useful, and the security-utility tradeoff at the memory layer is sharper than at any other layer.
+Persistent memory separates agents from stateless LLMs; the security-utility tradeoff at the memory layer is sharper than at any other layer.
+We anchor the L3--L5 analysis in a single deployment, \textsf{HelpDesk-Agent} (customer-support agent with per-user long-term memory, MCP-mediated tool calls, and peer-agent escalation), and trace one cross-layer scenario through the casebox below.

-\subsection{Memory Architecture and the Security Lifecycle}
+\subsubsection{Memory Architecture and the Security Lifecycle}

-Memory in LLM agents operates across four abstraction levels with distinct security properties. \emph{In-context memory} (the active token window) is ephemeral and session-scoped, but can be manipulated within a session via context stuffing or distraction. \emph{External short-term memory} persists for a session via vector similarity retrieval using Retrieval-Augmented Generation~\cite{rag2020,ragSurvey2023} but is cleared between sessions. \emph{External long-term memory}, the most security-critical component, persists indefinitely, storing episodic experiences, learned preferences, and accumulated world knowledge; systems like MemGPT~\cite{memgpt2024} explicitly model this as virtual memory managed by the agent's OS-like control layer. \emph{Procedural memory}, encoded in fine-tuning or prompt templates, is the most persistent and the hardest to update or audit.
+\paragraph{Memory abstraction levels.} Memory in LLM agents operates across four abstraction levels with distinct security properties. \emph{In-context memory} (the active token window) is ephemeral and session-scoped but can be manipulated within a session via context stuffing or distraction. \emph{External short-term memory} persists across turns within one session through Retrieval-Augmented Generation over a vector store~\cite{rag2020,ragSurvey2023} but is cleared between sessions. \emph{External long-term memory}. the most security-critical component, persists indefinitely, storing episodic experiences, learned preferences, and accumulated world knowledge; systems like MemGPT~\cite{memgpt2024} model this as virtual memory managed by an OS-like control layer. \emph{Procedural memory}, encoded in fine-tuning weights or prompt templates, is the most persistent and the hardest to update or audit.